 You should target buildings with transparent pet rules on the first page of marketing materials, published noise policies, and response times under 24 hours.
 Gated garden-style communities in Rancho Del Oro and newer mid-rises around Carlsbad Village often fit these criteria, with dog amenities and walkable services for tight shift windows.

-You are weighing commute minutes, pet policies, sleep quality, and cost.
-To decide quickly, score each listing on a 10-point scale across commute, pet rules, sleep, cost, and management.
+You are weighing commute minutes, pet policies, sleep quality, and cost — and scoring each listing helps you decide quickly without missing key details.
+Score each listing on a 10-point scale across commute, pet rules, sleep, cost, and management to decide quickly.

 What strong options look like: